CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/Getting_Stated.md

 ### **Let's Get Started with the Azure Portal**

 1. Access the lab environment details by navigating to the **Environment Details** tab.
-Take note of the provided username and password for reference.
+Take note of the provided username and password.

    ![Enter Your Username](../Images/evn.png)

 2. Open Microsoft Edge on your desktop and go to `https://portal.azure.com/`.

-3. You'll see the **Sign into Microsoft Azure** tab.
-Here, enter your credentials:
+3. On the **Sign into Microsoft Azure** tab, enter the username you previously noted in first step.

     ![Enter Your Username](../Images/gH.png)

-4. Next, provide your password:
+4. Next, input the password you documented during the first step:

    ![Enter Your Password](../Images/gI.png)